lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 [Saying no](https://duckduckgo.com/?q=saying+no+product+managment&ia=web)
 seems to be a required feature for good product management.
 I can agree to that sentiment but I think it's an incomplete statement.
-When I started running my first product team we did not have enough people and experience to say no. I struggled with it as I felt we were not saying no often enough.
+When I started running my first product team, we did not have enough people and experience to say no. I struggled with it as I felt we were not saying no often enough.
 It had bad consequences:

 - Irrelevant features were creeping into our building cycle
-- We would often build the wrong thing and only realise after roll-out
+- We would often build the wrong thing and only realise after the roll-out
 - We would build more than we needed

-It was not the nicest situation and it was that rare case in which hiring was the answer (hint: use hiring as the _last_ answer to your problems, it brings
-    the best out of you and the people around you).
+It was not the nicest situation and it was that rare case in which hiring was the answer (hint: use hiring as the _last_ answer to your problems, it brings the best in you and the people around you).
 We hired more people and brought in the necessary skills.
 Finally my team was saying no to feature requests.
-Oh it felt good.
+Oh, it felt good.
 We were saying no to things that made no sense to us.
 But it had consequences for the rest of the company.
-People were frustrated with this new attitude.
-I did expect it but I still got something wrong.
-I thought it was a temporary phenomenon.
-I was telling myself we just needed some time to adapt and people would understand why saying no to most requests was the right thing to do for everyone.
-Here we go, it's just common sense again: Why would people understand a no without context?
+People were frustrated by this new attitude.
+I was expecting it but I still got something wrong: I thought it was a temporary phenomenon.
+I was telling myself that we just needed some time to adapt and people would understand why saying no to most requests was the right thing to do.
+Here we go, it's just common sense again: why would people understand a no without any context?

-We were saying no but we were not explaining what was the benefit of saying no. It turns out this is easy to fix: You say no to people and always give them context about what you are going to do *instead* of what they requested.
+We were saying no but we were not explaining its benefit.
+It turns out this is easy to fix: you say no to people and always provide them with an explanation on what you are going to do *instead*.
 It's as easy as that.
-This approach comes with benefits that go both ways from your product team and the rest of the company:
+This approach comes with mutual benefits for both your product team and the rest of your company:

-- The rest of the company understands better how you prioritize product work.
+- The rest of the company understands better how you prioritise product work.
-It's vital for you they get it.
+It's vital they get it.
 - You have to convince people your prioritisation is correct.
-Great
-side-effects:
+Great side-effects:
   - You learn how to express things clearly and in plain English.
 No jargon, no acronyms.
 It makes your communication more inclusive.
-  - You can catch errors in your own prioritisation.
-They may be right and that is a *great* outcome too.
+  - Together with other teams you can catch errors in the prioritisation and that is a *great* outcome too.

 ## Do not ship what you can't measure

 I must confess I felt guilty while reading about [feature factories](https://hackernoon.com/12-signs-youre-working-in-a-feature-factory-44a5b938d6a2#.wkyer1gmt).
-We showed clear signs when it came about impact analysis.
-What I did wrong here is realising too late how important it is to design a process around impact.
-It felt especially bad to realise I was doing it wrong because I find obvious there's value in doing impact analysis of features.
+We were showing clear signs when it came to impact analysis.
+What I did wrong here was realising too late how important it is to design a process around impact.
+It felt especially bad to realise I was doing it wrong; it's obvious to me there is value in analysing the impact of features.

-Now, I think I would be able to design a process around impact analysis but I did not test it yet.
+Nowadays, I would be able to design a process around impact analysis but I have never tested it yet.
 I think it would be as easy as:

-- Require all the features specs to provide an expected impact.
+- Require all the feature specs to provide an expected impact.
-- Set up a recurrent meeting for evaluating expected versus reality with the product team.
+- Set up a recurrent meeting with the product team to evaluate expected impact versus reality.
-- Share this twice: with the development teams and with the rest of the company.
+- Share the outcome of the meeting twice: with the development teams and with the rest of the company.

-I consider this a good start and I would love to evaluate the process itself during retrospectives.
-I am curious to hear other folks opinion on the subject as my approach is still just a theory.
-And that needs testing and feedback.
+I consider this process a good start and I would love to evaluate it during retrospectives.
+I am curious to hear other folks' opinion on the subject as my approach is still just a hypothesis that needs testing and feedback.
+I like to
-I like to say:
+say:

 > In theory, there's no difference between theory and practise, in practise
 > there is always a difference.

 ## Get rid of features no one uses

 Deprecating features simplifies your product, simpler is better.
 I think feature deprecation is strongly connected to impact analysis.
 We did not do this enough because we did not know enough about some of our features.
-This way our product kept growing in terms of complexity and we missed some opportunities to make our life easier and, above all, the experience of our customers.
+This way our product kept growing in terms of complexity and we missed the opportunity to make our life easier and, above all, the experience of our customers better.

-Given my background as developer, I found myself thinking about this problem as they way I think about refactoring code.
-It helped me realise I can approach decommissioning of features the same way I approach a code base.
+Given my background as a developer, I found myself thinking about this problem the same way I think about refactoring code.
+It helped me realise I can approach decommissioning of features as I approach a code base.
 My approach is

 > you should not be refactoring your code

-It's more a catchy title for a short article but I think it conveys my message.
-My view is that you should be improving your code base with every single change.
-You should be doing it up to a point you won't need any set of changes (developers tend to call it "pull requests" these days) consisting only of refactored code.
+It's more of a catchy title for a short article but I think it conveys my message.
+You should be improving your code base with every single change.
+You should be doing it up to a point when you don't need any set of changes (developers tend to call it "pull requests" these days) consisting only of refactored code.
 Applying this approach to product management can translate loosely into:

-> Simplify your product with every feature.
+> Simplify your product with *every* new feature.
 Give more to your customers by
 > having *only* the features they need and use.